LI family turns car back-over tragedy into federal law

-SYOSSET, Long Island (WABC) --It's not easy to come to terms with things we've done wrong in our lives.
+SYOSSET, Long Island (WABC) --It's not always easy to come to terms with mistakes we've made in our lives.
 Greg Gulbransen of Syosset knows all about that.
 16 years ago he accidentally ran over and killed his two-year-old son Cameron in their driveway.

 "I'm a pediatrician, I baby proof my house, I go out of my way to make sure children are safe and healthy," Gulbransen told us.
 "And it happened to me?
 Ok, guess what?
 It can happen to anybody.
 So use my example.
 I own it, I took responsibility, here it is.
 Let's channel our grief and get something productive done out of it."